 It enhances your awareness of your subtle body and expands the capacity of your meditative mind.
 Sat Nam Rasayan opens your compassionate awareness so you can be sensitive and present.

 Sat Nam Rasayan works on a subtle level through the projective meditative mind.
-It allows the healer to access the five elements (earth, water, fire, air and either) and the pranic body.
+It allows the healer to access the five elements (earth, water, fire, air, and ether) and the pranic body.

 The process involves holding a neutral contemplative state of awareness, being aware of everything – all sensations – and then allowing the resistances to change and/or release as you continue to hold that state of awareness.
 Resistances can be distractions, differentiation of sensations, preconceptions, conditions, boundaries, or limits.

-We practised meditations that weekend that allowed me to see at a deeper level at my own resistances.
+We practiced meditations that weekend which allowed me to see at a deeper level at my own resistances.
 That I was just not willing to look at, it bought up a lot of my sadness to the surface, which was just held within me.

 We worked in pairs, taking it, in turn, to be patient and healer and vice versa.

-As we practised healing with each other after doing the meditations, I found that the pain of my loss and my emotional self where slowly resolving as I allowed myself to go deeper into this state of stillness.
+As we practiced healing with each other after doing the meditations, I found that the pain of my loss and my emotional self were slowly resolving as I allowed myself to go deeper into this state of stillness.

 This become a personal practice as now I was hooked to learning more about this ancient art of healing.
 That year I attended all 8 weekends held in London and did my own personal practice of the homework that was set by Jiwan Mutka Singh.